-- Completion of all 64 units of required courses with an overall GPA of 3.0 or higher - Completion of 700 hours of supervised clinical placement concurrent with Practicum registration - Verification of required hours in personal or family psychotherapy - The Intent to Graduate form must be filed with the Registration Office one (1) semester prior to the date when a student expects to meet all graduation requirements. - Payment in full of financial obligations to Phillips Graduate University and the David H. Fox Counseling Center - Return of all Library materials - Provision to the Library of a clean copy of the Professional Research Paper ready for binding - Financial Aid recipients must complete loan Exit Counseling online. - Students must complete and submit all required verification documentation to the Art Therapy department by the last week of classes.
+- Completion of all 66 units of required courses with an overall GPA of 3.0 or higher - Completion of 700 hours of supervised clinical placement concurrent with Practicum registration - Documentation of individual supervision covering a ratio of 1 supervision hour to 10 direct client contact hours. - Verification of required hours in personal or family psychotherapy - The Intent to Graduate form must be filed with the Registration Office one (1) semester prior to the date when a student expects to meet all graduation requirements. - Payment in full of financial obligations to Phillips Graduate University and the David H. Fox Counseling Center - · Return of all Library materials - Provision to the Library of a clean copy of the Professional Research Paper ready for binding - Financial Aid recipients must complete loan Exit Counseling online. - Students must complete and submit all required verification documentation to the Art Therapy department by the last week of classes.
 Later verification may cause a delay in the student's graduation date.
-Students may also need to complete other requirements as specified by AATA and ATCB at time of graduation.
+Students may also need to complete other requirements as specified by AATA and ATCB at time of graduation. - File the Graduation Clearance form with the Registration Office